Developing a comprehensive understanding of the success factors of occupational safety and health

 © BAuA ,

 As shown above, one can distinguish between exploratory and hypothesis-testing impact research for the purpose of examining one or more impact chains.
-In the hypothesis-testing impact research, the impact of interventions on a specific variable is considered which has already been selected beforehand due to certain assumptions about the impact.
+In the hypothesis-testing impact research, the impact of interventions on a specific variable which has already been selected beforehand due to certain assumptions about the impact is considered.
 For this kind of impact research, we use the term “evaluation”.

 In exploratory impact research, however, the causal relations of interventions are examined.
-The aim of this kind of research is to formulate new hypotheses and to identify the relevant variables to verify the hypotheses.
+The aim of this kind of research is to formulate new hypotheses and to identify the relevant variables for verifying the hypotheses.

 Hypotheses about the inhibiting and enabling factors influencing an effective occupational safety and health practice can then be developed, based on the results of exploratory research.
 If necessary, these newly discovered theoretical assumptions can be validated quantitatively within the framework of mixed-method designs.